usnistgov/FIPS201/_FIPS201/frontend.md

     [SP 800-76].
 - An electronic facial image.

-The following biometric data may also be stored on the PIV Card:
+The following biometric data MAY also be stored on the PIV Card:

 - One or two iris images.
 - Fingerprint templates for on-card comparison.[^fingerprints]